aLotOfGluten/SustainScapesOpti_Capstone_PUC/config/README.md

 #### Configuration of `join_local_search.py`
 - **Description**: Configuration file for the Join and Local Search algorithm.
 - **Key Configurations**:
+  - **localsearch**: Boolean, determines whether to run localsearch or not.
   - **ratio**: Percentage of cells freed during local search.
   - **max_time**: Maximum runtime for the Local Search algorithm (in seconds).
   - **max_iter**: Maximum number of iterations for Local Search.